Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 | 2 × LED + resistors | |
 | 2 × 20-pin female header | |

 Passives per the Terrarium build doc.
-Note C2/C3/C6 are specified **MLCC**, not film — at 1 µF the footprint is 2.5 mm lead pitch, which does not exist in film.
+Note C2/C3/C6 are specified **MLCC**, not film.
+At 1 µF the footprint is 2.5 mm lead pitch, which does not exist in film.

 ### Pin map (Terrarium Rev 2)